gvwilson/thirdbit/src/fiction/bear/index.md

 The sergeant is right.
 We can't let her wander around stirring up trouble.
 And no,
-I don't think her arriving at the same time as Jigme is a coincidence.
+I don't think her arriving at the same time as Yangyal is a coincidence.
 We'll put her in the royal suite on the top floor.
 No, no, listen to me."
 He waited for the sergeant to settle back in his chair,